BlondeauJulien/Marmibon-recipe/README.md

 [X] Max for prep hours and minutes (front and back)

-[-] Custom validation for recipeType, price, ingredientArray and StepArray
+[X] Custom validation for recipeType, price, ingredientArray and StepArray

 [X] Max size for ingredient name (front and back)

-[] max length of a word in preparation section
+[X] max length of a word in preparation section

 Home